code0monkey1/clean-architecture-typescript-learn/README.md

 # Clean Architecture in Node using Typescript

-## The motivation to use the Clean Architecture
+## Motivation to use the Clean Architecture

-**As software complexity grows , so does the overhead with one changing any of the fundamental parts in the given software .**
+**As software complexity grows , so does the overhead of one changing any of the fundamental parts in the given software .**

-_A great way to manage complexity is to arrange the code in layers of abstraction , with the lower layers not knowing about the implementation of the upper layers , and them communicating with the upper layers only through adapters ( abstract interfaces )._
+_A great way to manage complexity is to arrange the code in layers of abstraction , with the lower layers not knowing about the concrete implementation of the upper layers , and them communicating with the upper layers only through adapters ( abstract interfaces )._

 **This way , one can easily implement changes to any of the layers any time , and